nathandao/coffee-drip-scale/README.md

 Make sure you have NodeJS install, and have the Wemos powered on beforehand.

 The software will prompt for your sudo password, since it would need access to the computer's Bluetooth device. **Make sure you know what the code is doing before running this command.
-This is only a tinkering project and not meant for production use, so I won't be responsible for any damage or security breach if they happen**
+I won't be responsible for any damage or security breach if they happen because of this.**

 Once the application started, the app will opens the link `http://localhost:8080` automatically in your web browser after successfully connected to the Wemos board.